 When participating in joint operations in the territory of Lithuania, the Member States' officers may carry other arms, ammunition and equipment permitted in their respective Member State.
-The Police Department of the Republic of Lithuania must be informed of such fact in advance.
-The Lithuanian authorities may prohibit the carrying of particular arms, ammunition or equipment by a seconding Member State's officers.
+The Police Department of the Republic of Lithuania (Contact point as indicated in III.2.) must be informed of such fact in advance.
+The Police Department may prohibit the carrying of particular arms, ammunition or equipment by a seconding Member State's officers.